 Client caches also perform consistency checking in the same way when they receive an update for a region entry.
 However, all region operations that originate in the client cache are first passed onto an available Tanzu GemFire server, which generates the version information necessary for subsequent conflict checking.

 Tanzu GemFire enables consistency checking by default.
-You cannot disable consistency checking for persistent regions.
-For all other regions, you can explicitly enable or disable consistency checking by setting the
+You cannot deactivate consistency checking for persistent regions.
+For all other regions, you can explicitly activate or deactivate consistency checking by setting the

 concurrency-checks-enabled region attribute in